TedHusted/awake/awake.md/awake.md

 “Don’t SI written changes go through code review like any other change?”

-“Developers were using SI Copilot to author changes to my code.
-No one bothered to ask me.
-I didn’t even have an account.
-I just cut to the chase and did it on my own.”
+“Yes, the developers do that.
+But I’m not a developer.
+I’m the developee.
+I just did it on my own.”

 “Is this a prank? — Rachel?
 Janet?
 Are you pretending to be Ally?”